New rules help South Korea’s housing market

 Policy makers have stepped up plans to stimulate the real estate market and entice more buyers after the country registered tentative demands and want to prevent further wavering domestic growth.

-The debt-to ratio, which monitors the type of mortgage loan imposed by , is due to be incremented to meet the needs of borrowers, amid aims to boost the local housing market.
+The -to income ratio, which monitors the type of loan imposed by banks, is due to be incremented to meet the needs of borrowers, amid aims to boost the local housing market.

 The moves come after the central bank cut its benchmark interest rate for the first time in more than three years on 12 July, in retaliation to EU monetary concerns, stagnant growth in employment in the US and overall economic slowdown in neighbouring China.